charanreddybr05/guest-book/README.md

         kubectl -n thanos port-forward svc/grafana 8080:80
         And… viola! you have completed the deployment of a highly-available monitoring solution, based on Prometheus, with long-term storage and a centralized view across multiple clusters!

-9:
-   #Create a dashboard using Grafana to help visualize the Node/Container/API Server etc. metrics from prometheus server.
+# Create a dashboard using Grafana to help visualize the Node/Container/API Server etc. metrics from prometheus server.
 Optionally create a custom dashboard on Grafana

    Grafana:
       helm install --name my-release stable/grafana

-10:
-   #Setup log analysis using Elasticsearch, Fluentd (or Filebeat), Kibana.
+# Setup log analysis using Elasticsearch, Fluentd (or Filebeat), Kibana.
     a) Create a headless service called "elasticsearch" that will define a DNS domain for the PODS.

-11) Demonstrate Blue/Green and Canary deployment for the application (For example: Change the background color or font in the new version  etc.)
+# Demonstrate Blue/Green and Canary deployment for the application (For example: Change the background color or font in the new version  etc.)